THE GRACE OF JESUS CHRIST

 (Transition) I want to discuss the idea of God’s sovereignty (that is something infinite) in relation to our salvation by grace.
 And yes, this means God bears rule over redemption with a sovereign grace.

 (Definition) The idea of God’s sovereignty expresses his supreme power and autonomous control.
 That means God is supreme over every conceivable realm of creation.
 He governs worlds seen and unseen.
 His watch and eternal power extend over everything from man’s genome to massive galaxies; from insects to empires.
 There’s nothing outside God’s jurisdiction.
-Even the wind that passed over your face in the parking lot to the air system inside this building—all things are operating under God’s sovereignty.
+Even the wind that passed over your face in the parking lot to the air system inside this building—all things operate under God’s sovereignty.
 And because He is sovereign, it also means he bears rule over the realm of redemption.

+By now, you know that Christians do nothing to attract God’s saving grace.
+We possess no personal charm or moral beauty to capture God’s attention and redeem us.
 This is where the theology of God’s saving grace gets thick and confusing because some people suggest that God callously predestines masses of souls into hell while permitting the “chosen others” into Heaven.
-They then load their predestination shotgun with Romans 9:13 that says, “Jacob I loved, and Esau I hated.”
-I know these two verses are difficult to decipher but, controversial as it is, they are part of Scripture.
+They then load their predestination shotgun with Romans 9:13, which says, “Jacob I loved, and Esau I hated.”
+I know these two verses are difficult to decipher, but controversial as it is, they are part of Scripture.
 Turn to Romans 9 and let’s read that passage.

 Romans 9:10–16

-When you read this passage you can only come to one conclusion about the Plan of Redemption: God exercises his autonomous, sovereign choosing in deciding who gets saved.
+When you read this passage you can only come to one conclusion about the Plan of Redemption: God exercises His autonomous, sovereign choosing in deciding who gets saved.
 That is absolutely clear.
 Even Jesus said, “You have not chosen Me but I have chosen you” (John 15:16).

 But I want to show you where I take solace and find complete peace as it regards God’s sovereign choosing of the citizens of his kingdom.
 Because on a human level, this sounds harsh!

 First, I gain perfect peace about God’s sovereign grace as I examine and meditate on the nature of God.
 When you study the character of God you discover that none of his attributes stands alone.
 In other words, no one can objectively describe God by simply pointing out his sovereignty.
-His sovereignty always cooperates with his other attributes; especially his moral attributes!
+His sovereignty always cooperates with his other attributes, and especially his moral attributes!
 They are all interconnected and cooperate with his wisdom, generosity, goodness, and love.
-This gives me peace to know that God’s sovereign grace, which decides who is chosen to reign with Him, flows out of his moral attributes.
+This gives me peace to know that God’s sovereign grace, which decides who is “chosen” to reign with Him, flows out of his moral attributes.

 But it doesn’t stop there.
-Secondly, I have peace with God about this issue when I understand that his sovereign grace operates in conjunction with his “exceedingly great and precious promises” (2 Peter 1:4):
+Secondly, I have peace with God about this issue when I understand that his sovereign grace operates in conjunction with his “exceedingly great and precious promises” (2 Peter 1:4).

 And God promised in Acts 2:21 and Romans 10:13: “Everyone who calls on the name of the Lord will be saved.”